StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 # About Custom Fields

-Custom fields let you add additional information to the predefined fields in [cases](../../user-guides/analyst-corner/cases/about-cases.md) and [alerts](../../user-guides/analyst-corner/alerts/about-alerts.md).
+Custom fields let you add additional information beyond the default fields in [cases](../../user-guides/analyst-corner/cases/about-cases.md) and [alerts](../../user-guides/analyst-corner/alerts/about-alerts.md).

 This topic provides a general overview of custom field usage in TheHive.